jnguyen143/piecemealapp/docs/endpoints.md

 - 1 - The input arguments were missing or otherwise corrupted.
 - 2 - No recipe exists with the provided ID.

+#### Search for Recipes
+`GET /api/recipe-info/search` - Returns a list of recipes which match the specified search query.

+Args
+- `query (str)`: The search query to use.
+- `intolerances (list[str])`: The list of intolerances to use as a filter.
+This argument is optional.
+- `cuisines (list[str])`: The list of cuisines to use as a filter.
+This argument is optional.
+- `diets (list[str])`: The list of diets to use as a filter.
+This argument is optional.
+- `ingredients (list[int])`: The list of [`Ingredient`](#ingredient) IDs to use as a filter.
+This argument is optional.
+- `max_prep_time (int)`: The maximum prep time for the recipes (in minutes).
+This argument is optional.
+- `sort_by (str)`: The criteria to use to sort the results.
+This argument is optional.
+- `offset (int)`: The offset into the results to start at.
+This argument is optional and by default is 0.
+- `limit (int)`: The maximum number of results to return.
+This argument is optional and by default is 10.

+Returns

+On success, a JSON object containing the following fields:
+- `success (bool)`: Whether the request was successfully completed.
+- `recipes`: A list of [`Recipe`](#recipe) objects.
+- `total_results`: An integer describing the maximum number of available results.

+On failure, the possible error codes are:
+- 0 - A general exception occurred.
+- 1 - The input arguments were missing or otherwise corrupted.

+#### Get Similar Recipes
+`GET /api/recipe-info/get-similar` - Returns a list of recipes which are similar to the specified recipe.

+Args
+- `id (int)`: The recipe ID to use as a reference for the recipes to retrieve.
+- `limit (int)`: The maximum number of results to return.
+This argument is optional and by default is 10.

+Returns

+On success, a JSON object containing the following fields:
+- `success (bool)`: Whether the request was successfully completed.
+- `recipes`: A list of [`Recipe`](#recipe) objects.

+On failure, the possible error codes are:
+- 0 - A general exception occurred.
+- 1 - The input arguments were missing or otherwise corrupted.
+- 2 - The specified recipe does not exist.

 ### Global Ingredient Info
 #### Get Ingredient Info
 `GET /api/ingredient-info/get` - Returns a JSON object containing the ingredient information for the ingredient with the specified ID.